Approved by Body on 3-31-18 at Libertarian Party of Oklahoma State-Wide Convention, Seminole, OK

 Section 1.
 The OKLP affirms the following principles:

-A) That all people possess certain unalienable natural rights, and that among these are the rights to life, liberty, justly acquired property, and self-governance.
+- A) That all people possess certain unalienable natural rights, and that among these are the rights to life, liberty, justly acquired property, and self-governance.

-B) That the only moral basis for government is the preservation and protection of unalienable natural rights.
+- B) That the only moral basis for government is the preservation and protection of unalienable natural rights.

-C) That no person or institution, public or private, has the right to initiate the use of physical force or fraud against another person, and that all people are bound, without contract, to abstain from infringing upon the natural rights of other people.
+- C) That no person or institution, public or private, has the right to initiate the use of physical force or fraud against another person, and that all people are bound, without contract, to abstain from infringing upon the natural rights of other people.

-D) That all people are entitled to choose their own lifestyles, as long as they do not forcibly impose those values on others.
+- D) That all people are entitled to choose their own lifestyles, as long as they do not forcibly impose those values on others.

-E) That the voluntary and unrestricted exchange of goods and services is fundamental to peaceful and harmonious society.
+- E) That the voluntary and unrestricted exchange of goods and services is fundamental to peaceful and harmonious society.

-A) Payment of this contribution constitutes support for the Statement of Principles of the OKLP and/or the Statement of Principles of the national Libertarian Party.
+- Payment of this contribution constitutes support for the Statement of Principles of the OKLP and/or the Statement of Principles of the national Libertarian Party.

-B) Registered Libertarian voters that have a Life Time Membership with the national Libertarian Party or the OKLP shall be Members of the OKLP so long as their Oklahoma voter registration and life time membership are maintained.
+- B) Members of the Oklahoma Libertarian Party that have a Lifetime Membership with the national Libertarian Party or the OKLP shall be considered Members in Perpetuity so long as their Oklahoma voter registration and lifetime membership are maintained.

+Section 1.
 The permanent organization of the OKLP shall consist of the following committees: